mhvis/tutti/README.md

 * `python manage.py migrate`
 * `python manage.py createsuperuser`

+For deployments, it's easiest to add a `.env` file to specify a custom Django settings module.
+Pipenv will automatically set the environment variables in that file.

 ## Development commands

 Assumes that the environment is set correctly using `pipenv shell`.